 A common problem with email marketing is writing to the wrong target market.
 Segmenting your recipient list so the information is useful and relevant to them.
 Segmentation is simply the process of breaking up a mailing list into smaller lists.
 This method works best for large mailing lists.

-Everyone starts out small at first so if you are struggling to grow your list of subscribers, the best thing to do is to focus on building trust with quality content.
-In addition to this, you must offer an incentive to your subscribers.
-An example might be reserving the best insider tips or how-to guides for your subscribers.
+Everyone must start somewhere but if you are struggling to grow your list, the best thing to do is to entice prospects by offering an incentive to sign up.
+An example might be reserving the best insider tips or how-to guides.
 Any information that is considered ‘gold’ must be saved only for your subscribers.

 If you have the budget for it then a radio announcement is one way to let people know about this new addition.
-A copywriter not only writes the script but can come up with character play scenarios.
+A copywriter not only writes the script but also brainstorm scenarios such as character play.

 All in all, a copywriter is there to come up strategies and write the content so you can focus on the most important thing which is running your business.